 Beautiful glossy deep purple eggplant has a unique taste and texture.
-The first time I saw this superfood was at a European market shop decades ago.
+It is full of health benefits and is tasty too.
+The first time I saw this amazing superfood was at a European market shop decades ago.
 It was so beautiful that I bought one and put it on the counter for a couple of days to enjoy its beauty before finding a recipe.

 When I lived in England it was called aubergine, not eggplant.
 In fact, it is most commonly called aubergine in Australia, France, and England.

 The beautiful eggplant is loved for its vibrant purple color and unique pleasant bitter taste.
 It is also full of nutrition and health benefits.

 Eggplants contain a rare, unique antioxidant called nasunin which is exceptionally beneficial.
 It is a powerful antioxidant neutralizing free radicals which can cause damage to our living cells and tissues.
 Nasunin gives the eggplant it’s dark purple coloring which protects it from environmental damage particularly from the sun.
 Nasunin is also found in deep colored vegetables and fruits such as the red turnip and red cabbage.
 The purple skin of the eggplant has the highest amount of nasunin making it very beneficial.

 Increases Iron Absorption